 Pollinator populations, which include a wide variety of insects, such as butterflies, beetles, and bees, and some birds and bats, have severely dropped over the past few decades.
 Because these species are necessary for the reproduction of over 70% of the world’s flowering plants, including two thirds of the world’s edible and industrial crops, it is vital that efforts are made to conserve them.
 Disease, widespread pesticide use, loss of nesting habitat, and the loss of native plant food sources are the primary factors contributing to the decline.
 Farmers have used European honey bees to replace native pollinators, but Colony Collapse Disorder has significantly reduced honey bee populations as well.

-You might also be interested in removing your lawn or a portion of your lawn and replacing it with native bunch grasses and wildflowers that are suited to the Willamette Valley, thus needing less fertilizer and water.
+You might also be interested in removing your lawn or a portion of your lawn and replacing it with native bunch grasses and wildflowers that are suited to the Willamette Valley and need less fertilizer and water.
 As homeowners become more aware of the environmental impacts of their landscape choices, naturescaping programs are receiving more requests for lawn replacement options.
-Although common, lawns provide little benefit to storm water infiltration, water quality, or wildlife habitat and require polluting inputs such as fertilizers and mowing.
-Pacific Northwest Urban Meadowscaping (PNUM), a collaborative effort to develop lawn alternatives, has published a new resource, The Meadowscaping Handbook, to guide you in replacing your lawn.
-Click here to order a copy of The Meadowscaping Handbook.
+Although common, lawns provide little benefit to storm water infiltration, water quality, or wildlife habitat, and require polluting inputs such as fertilizers and mowing.
+Pacific Northwest Urban Meadowscaping (PNUM), a collaborative effort to develop lawn alternatives, has published The Meadowscaping Handbook to guide you in replacing your lawn.
+Click here to order a print copy of The Meadowscaping Handbook.

 “Pollinator Syndromes” describe flower characteristics, or traits, that may appeal to a particular type of pollinator.
 Such characteristics can be used to predict the type of pollinator that will aid the flower in successful reproduction.
 A combination of color, odor, quantity of nectar, location and type of pollen, and flower structure can each affect a potential pollinator’s ability to locate a flower and its food resources.